splunk/splunk-connect-for-syslog/docs/gettingstarted/podman-systemd-general.md

 Acknowledgement when deploying the HEC token on the Splunk side; the underlying syslog-ng http destination does not support this feature.
 Moreover, HEC Ack would significantly degrade performance for streaming data such as syslog.

-* Set `SC4S_DEST_SPLUNK_HEC_WORKERS` to match the number of indexers and/or HWFs with HEC endpoints, up to a maxiumum of 32.
-If the endpoint is a VIP, match this value to the total number of indexers behind the load balancer.
+* The default number of `SC4S_DEST_SPLUNK_HEC_WORKERS` is 10.
+Consult the community if you feel the number of workers (threads) should deviate from this.

 * NOTE:  Splunk Connect for Syslog defaults to secure configurations.
 If you are not using trusted SSL certificates, be sure to uncomment the last line in the example above.